ATTEND A COACH TRAINING

 Session 505

-God did not think the world into existence, God spoke the world into existence.
+God did not think the world into existence.
+He spoke the world into existence.
 Words matter!
 And the words and other language elements used in coaching matter to the growth of those you coach.

 Session 507